 They didn’t get to experience childbirth so they simply can’t relate to what we deal with down there for weeks following delivery…so let them have their few days of needing some comfort and reminder that they are still just as much of a man.

 It’s extremely important to use birth control.

-At 3 months your husband will take a sample to the doctor to be tested for sperm.
-They will let him know how many swimmers he still has and typically by 6 months post-procedure he will be fully cleared.
-He is only considered fully cleared when the sample is tested and comes back 100% free of any sperm.
+They will do a semen analysis and let him know how many remaining sperm he still has.
+6 months is the typical length of time post-procedure that he will be fully cleared.
+The only way he is considered fully cleared is when the semen tests come back 100% free of any sperm.

 Being content in your family being complete is one of the greatest feelings in adult life and knowing that it’s a permanent decision can allow so much freedom for the future!